ryanmundy/caffeinated-solo-project/README.md

 Getting Started:
 The developer will want to to install Node.js and PostgreSQL to get this running on their computer.

+The developer will also want to follow the instructions in the database.sql file to properly build the database structure.

 Prerequisites: Node.js

 Download this project. run npm install in terminal run npm run server in terminal run npm run client in a separate terminal window